korchasa/awesome-chatgpt/README.md

 - [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) (★5416 ) - The 'sindresorhus/awesome-chatgpt' repository is a compiled list of resources and applications related to the ChatGPT AI developed by OpenAI.
 - [snwfdhmp/awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) (★1199 Python) - A curated list of awesome resources, tools, and other shiny things for GPT prompt engineering.
 - [taranjeet/awesome-gpts](https://github.com/taranjeet/awesome-gpts) (★1288 ) - Awesome GPTs is a collection of all the GPTs created by the community.
-- [xcfcode/Summarization-Papers](https://github.com/xcfcode/Summarization-Papers) (★0 TeX) - Summarization Papers is a comprehensive collection of resources and research on text summarization.
 - [xxxily/hello-ai](https://github.com/xxxily/hello-ai) (★1027 JavaScript) - This project serves as a comprehensive resource hub for connecting individuals with reliable AI tools and services.